8VAC20-23-520. Special education blindness and visual impairments preK-12.

 Endorsement requirements.
 The candidate shall have:

-1. Earned a baccalaureate degree from a regionally accredited college or university and graduated from an approved teacher preparation program in special education visual impairments preK-12; or
+1. Earned a baccalaureate degree from an accredited institution and graduated from an approved teacher preparation program in special education visual impairments preK-12; or

-2. Earned a baccalaureate degree from a regionally accredited college or university and completed a major in special education blindness and visual impairments or 30 semester hours in education of students with visual impairments, distributed with at least one course in each of the following areas:
+2. Earned a baccalaureate degree from an accredited institution and completed a major in special education blindness and visual impairments or 30 semester hours in education of students with visual impairments, distributed with at least one course in each of the following areas:

 h.
-Positive behavior intervention supports: 3 semester hours.
-Includes understanding of research-based, positive behavior intervention supports and individual interventions; knowledge of the elements of effective instructional planning, differentiation of instruction, and other instructional approaches to enhance student engagement and achievement; and understanding of behavior assessments, data collection and analysis, development and monitoring of behavior intervention plans.
+Positive behavior intervention supports: three semester hours.
+Includes understanding of research-based, positive behavior intervention supports and individual interventions; knowledge of the elements of effective instructional planning, differentiation of instruction, and other instructional approaches to enhance student engagement and achievement; and understanding of behavior assessments, data collection and analysis, development, and monitoring of behavior intervention plans.

 j.
-Teaching methods: 3 semester hours.
+Teaching methods: three semester hours.
 Skills in this area include:

 (1) Methods of teaching compensatory skills, the core curriculum, and technology used by students who are blind and visually impaired; introduces individual family service plans (IFSPs); and includes understanding and application of development and implementation of the IEP, including service delivery, curriculum, and instruction of students who are visually impaired.